morganthomas/winning-arguments/winning-arguments.md

 That completes our introduction to how to use the rules of classical first-order logic.
 We can use the rules of logic to establish that sets of assertions and denials are incoherent.
 The rules of classical logic generate an infinite set of valid sequents which describe what sets of assertions and denials are incoherent according to classical logic.
 How correct are the rules?

+Given the complexity of the rules themselves, this may appear to be a difficult question.
+It is.
+Let's get started.

 TODO

 ## Fallacies